IEP Modifications in Oregon: Accommodations vs. Modifications

 What is the difference between accommodations and modifications in a Oregon IEP?

 Modifications in Oregon are changes to the curriculum, instruction, or assessment standards that alter content expectations or performance standards for a student with a disability—distinct from accommodations, which maintain the same learning standards while providing access supports.
-Under 34 CFR 300.320(a)(4) and ORS 343.151, the IEP must include program modifications or supports for school personnel, and under 34 CFR 300.320(a)(5), the IEP must explain the extent to which the child will not participate with nondisabled children in general education.
-Oregon schools use LRE principles to determine when modifications that reduce participation in general education are appropriate (34 CFR 300.114; ODE LRE Decision Tree).
+Under OAR 581-015-2200(1)(d) and (1)(e) (paralleling 34 CFR 300.320(a)(4) and (a)(5)), and ORS 343.151, the IEP must include program modifications or supports for school personnel and must explain the extent to which the child will not participate with nondisabled children in general education.
+Oregon schools use LRE principles to determine when modifications that reduce participation in general education are appropriate (OAR 581-015-2240 through 581-015-2250; 34 CFR 300.114).
+ODE publishes an LRE Decision Tree to guide teams in making placement decisions.
 Students who receive modified curriculum may participate in Oregon's alternate assessment if the IEP Team determines the student has the most significant cognitive disabilities and cannot participate in standard assessments even with accommodations.
-Oregon offers several diploma options for students with disabilities, including the Oregon Extended Diploma and Modified Diploma, which are designed for students who demonstrate abilities and skills but cannot meet all standard requirements (ORS 329.451; ODE Diploma Options).
+Oregon offers several diploma options for students with disabilities, including the Oregon Extended Diploma and Modified Diploma, which are designed for students who demonstrate abilities and skills but cannot meet all standard requirements (ORS 329.451).
+The Modified Diploma requires completion of at least 24 credits, including 12 in specified subject areas, and must be documented through the IEP or 504 process (ORS 329.451(6)).
+The Extended Diploma requires demonstration of proficiency in essential skills through alternative means (ORS 329.451(7)).
 Receipt of a Modified or Extended Diploma does not automatically terminate FAPE eligibility; students remain eligible through age 21 unless they have graduated with a regular or standard diploma (ORS 339.115(2)).
-Oregon's abbreviated school day program has specific protections: districts may not reduce educational hours without parental consent, IEP Team documentation, and ODE notification, and placement must be reviewed regularly (ORS 343.321-343.331).
-ODE provides an LRE Decision Tree and guidance on documenting student placement for teams making placement decisions.
+Oregon's abbreviated school day program has specific protections: districts may not reduce educational hours without parental notification and written consent, IEP Team documentation, ODE notification, and regular placement review (ORS 343.321-343.331).
+Parents may revoke consent for an abbreviated school day at any time (ORS 343.328).

 What Oregon Requires